supposedly/nutshell/README.md

 [canonical orientation](http://www.ibiblio.org/lifepatterns/neighbors2.html).
 Note, this is only an issue with a rotate4reflect-requiring Hensel-notation rulestring, as in `0, <2-i34q / (1, 2) / 0>; [FG]`.
-It is **not** an issue with a permute-symmetry rulestring as in `0, <23 / (1, 2) / 0>; [FG]`, and it even is a non-issue with Hensel rulestrings **if** the bound-to term is guaranteed to be the same cellstate everywhere: `<0, 2-i34q / [(1, 2)] / 0>; [FG]`.
+It is **not** an issue with a permute-symmetry rulestring as in `0, <23 / (1, 2) / 0>; [FG]`, and it even is a non-issue with Hensel rulestrings **if** the bound-to term is guaranteed to be the same cellstate everywhere: `0, <2-i34q / [(1, 2)] / 0>; [FG]`.

 #### Modifiers
-The rulestrings do not strictly have to be Hensel rulestrings -- that is just the default.
-Placing a modifier after the rulestring will cause it to be interpreted differently.
+The rulestrings do not strictly have to be Hensel rulestrings -- that's just the default.
+Placing a "modifier" name after the rulestring will cause it to be interpreted differently.
 Currently-available modifiers:
 - `hensel`, which is an alias for the default behavior.
 - `!hensel`, which turns the rulestring into its *complement*. `<012345-i6 !hensel / 1 / 0>` is `<5i78 / 1 / 0>`
 - `force-r4r`, which makes `<3 force-r4r / 1 / 0>` expand into a series of B3 rotate4reflect transitions *rather than*